theupshift/chrdev/posts/2020-04-24-Resuming-Elixir-by-self-hosting-plausible-analytics.md

 # Next up?

-Probably it's best to disable signups, have to dig deeper in the code.
+- Probably it's best to disable signups, have to dig deeper in the code.

+- Remove the concept of subscription and trial, further investigation needed.

 Let me know what you think on [twitter @christian_fei](https://twitter.com/christian_fei)